Southbourne to Chichester Walk

 Features

 This is a walk around the shoreline of Chichester's tidal harbour, finishing in Chichester itself - there are no hills at all.
 On a clear day you can enjoy marvellous views for miles – inland to Chichester Cathedral and south across the harbour.
 Birdwatchers should bring binoculars.
 This walk has a very different feel depending upon the tides.
 At low tides, there are mudflats and birds.
-At high tide, its like walking around a lake.
+At high tide, it's like walking around a lake.

 The lunchtime stop is the popular old village of Bosham (pronounced 'Bozzum'), which appears deceptively close quite early on, except that there is a long detour around the water to get to it.

 Walk Options A 2km walk north along the road out of Bosham after lunch will take you to Bosham Station, which is on the line back into Chichester, and thence to London.
-Or you could end the walk in Fishbourne, visit the Roman Palace there, have a cup of tea and take a bus into Chichester to see the cathedral.
+Or you could end the walk in Fishbourne, visit the Roman Palace there, have a cup of tea and take a bus into Chichester to see the Cathedral.

 History